Ignacy Stepka

 Carnegie Mellon University

-I’ve spent time as a research assistant at the Machine Learning Laboratory at Poznan University of Technology, collaborating with Prof. Jerzy Stefanowski and Dr. Mateusz Lango on developing robust counterfactual explanations for black-box model explainability.
+I’m a first-year PhD student at Carnegie Mellon University, advised by Dr. Artur Dubrawski in the AutonLab.
+I recently received my B.Sc.Eng. degree from Poznan University of Technology (Poland), where I worked in the Machine Learning Laboratory with Prof. Jerzy Stefanowski and Dr. Mateusz Lango on developing robust counterfactual explanations for black-box model explainability.

 news